-Robin Blair has spent the last 25 years inviting children and their families to explore arts as an expression of beauty and faith.
+Robin Blair has spent her career inviting children and their families to explore arts as an expression of beauty and faith.
 To nurture one another with love and respect is to claim hope.
 To express hope through the arts is to realize its beauty.
 Let's play!

 Contact Robin today for workshops and speaking engagements.

 Robin Blair, with lifelong friend, artist Lydia Boddie-Rice, created this book to help children and families talk about loss through story.
 Get to know Violet and her grandparents in their loving relationship to see if it helps you talk about the spiritual matter of loss as a part of life in your loving relationships.

 "Sweet children's story about grief over the death of a precious family pet.
 I love how the grandparents encourage their granddaughter to share memories of her cat.
 These lessons may be applied to the loss of special people, too."

 “A love for children and for entertaining, Rev. Robin Blair has learned to combine her two loves with a little spirituality to create award-winning music!”

 "My daughter sings and dances along to your music.
 Since we received your music, I listen to it more than my daughter.
 It cheers me up and brings out the kid in me.

 – Maryann Healy, Buffalo, NY